I thought I would pull together some helpful insights for anyone looking for quick-start information on a DIY face mask or covering for Coronavirus.

 Plenty of materials on-hand can be used as a face mask filter.

 When making your ‘in the public’ DIY face mask, go with the best filter material you have on-hand.
 You don’t need to make a separate trip for something additional.
-There are a whole host of household materials that will work and you can learn more in this post or this article from Stanford Medicine.

 The short version?
 A 100% cotton t-shirt filters 69% again 1-micron particles and a tea towel is 70% effective against the bacteria.